 Lately, it seems more of my clients ask me for travel advice: essential tools and gear, general habits, where I get my shoes shined, how I show up at the crack dawn – or late at night – refreshed and ready to roll, etc. As I am actually on a layover from Hell right now, there’s no better time than the present to list my personal travel routine.

-Most of you will probably think I’m nuts when I reveal my first and foremost personal travel practice: If I am travelling for business pursuits, I always dress in boardroom business attire – as if I am on my way to broker a billion-dollar merger.
+Most of you will probably think I’m nuts when I reveal my first and foremost personal travel practice: If I am traveling for business pursuits, I always dress in boardroom business attire – as if I am on my way to broker a billion-dollar merger.
 This includes the appropriate seasonal weight suit, tie, silk knots (saves time in security, and I tend to save the cuff links for after 5pm) etc. I also do NOT wear “airport-friendly” shoes because they contradict the rest of the ensemble.

 Before you decide I am insane, allow me to explain…